Providing an incredible referral network

 Stacey Scott, VP Member Services, has built great teams for years and has a philosophy for hiring the best people.
 “My job is to make my team so wildly happy they want their families and friends to work here too,” Stacey explained.
 At Lola, she has built her team from 0 to 18 travel assistants by using employee and community referrals as a key hiring strategy.

-Finding tough-to-hire technical talent
+Using referrals to find tough-to-hire technical talent

 In addition to travel assistants, Lola used Drafted to source and hire 4 software architects — a hiring spree that could easily cost a business $100,000 in contingency staffing fees.
 While several architects were referred externally from friends in Lola’s community, Software Architect Jeremy Debate, drafted two of his former engineering colleagues.
 Jeremy loved his teammates at Lola and wanted to contribute more than just his own expertise, “Everyone I worked with was an expert, and I wanted to draw from my network to add to that,” he said.